nohren/car-hacking-junsun-v1-pro/README.md

 ```

-3. Right now the machine is looping periodically showing up as `MT65xx Preloader` and then disapearing.
+3. Send ACK - Right now the machine is looping periodically showing up as `MT65xx Preloader` and then disapearing.
 Prep the machine for the protocol handshake which enters it to the golden land of BROM.
 Preparation code from MTK as follows.
 This code has mtk looking for the handshake.

 **⚠️Nothing tested after this point!**